Science Inspires Art at the Observatory

 One year ago, the 0.60m telescope at the GCO saw "first light".

 It's been a busy year.
-In that time we've gone from basic - for our first 5 months, we didn't even have a proper railing around the observing floor - to operational, with equipped control room and public a display area.
+In that time we've gone from basic - for our first 5 months, we didn't even have a proper railing around the observing floor - to operational, with equipped control room and a public display area.
 Over 730 people have now had a tour of the observatory, through Saturday public nights, school daytime tours (half of the visitors), or other groups.

 The arrival of our Apogee U6 CCD camera in late spring meant that we could also begin to do some "science".
 Throughout the summer months and into early fall, we tested the capabilities of the camera and the telescope.